3.2 Complete, Accurate, and Timely Records

 - Completeness, accuracy, and timeliness are connected controls, not separate checklist items.

-- Record completion standards should define required documents, responsible authors, authentication expectations, and aging thresholds.
+- Record completion standards should define required documents, responsible authors, authentication expectations, and aging thresholds (the historical CMS benchmark is 30 days after discharge).

-- Accuracy problems require correction pathways that preserve the audit trail and do not hide the original event.
+- Accuracy problems require correction pathways that preserve the audit trail and never hide the original event.

-- Timeliness matters because late documentation can affect care coordination, abstraction, quality reporting, and management review.
+- Timeliness matters because late documentation can affect care coordination, coding, quality reporting, and management review.

 Completeness, accuracy, and timeliness work together

 A complete health record contains the documentation and data required for the encounter, the organization, and the intended use of the information.
-Accuracy means that content describes the correct patient, encounter, condition, service, author, and time.
-Timeliness means the information is available soon enough to support care, coding, reporting, review, and decision-making.
-On the RHIA exam, these concepts often appear together because a weakness in one area can damage the others.
+Accuracy means content describes the correct patient, encounter, condition, service, author, and time.
+Timeliness means information is available soon enough to support care, coding, reporting, review, and decision-making.
+On the RHIA exam these concepts appear together because a weakness in one area damages the others.

-A late discharge summary is a timeliness problem, but it can become a completeness problem if it is still missing when the record is needed for release or quality abstraction.
-A note filed to the wrong patient is an accuracy problem, but it also threatens confidentiality and patient safety.
-A templated progress note full of copied historical findings may look complete by volume, yet fail accuracy and usability.
-The RHIA role is to look beyond surface completion and evaluate whether the record can be trusted.
+A late discharge summary is a timeliness problem, but it becomes a completeness problem if it is still missing when the record is needed for release or quality abstraction.
+A note filed to the wrong patient is an accuracy problem that also threatens confidentiality and patient safety.
+A templated progress note full of copied historical findings may look complete by volume yet fail accuracy and usability.
+The RHIA role looks beyond surface completion and evaluates whether the record can be trusted.

 | Record control | Typical issue | RHIA action |